 - National Heritage Areas Forums: Northeast Region hosted by the NPS, National Heritage Area Program and the Alliance of National Heritage Areas

 - Managing Curriculum-based Education Programs and Services hosted by NPS, Mather Training Center

-- Conservation Connect–Corporate Culture Insight hosted by the USFS NPO and the National Forest Foundation
+- Conservation Connect–Corporate Culture Insight hosted by the USFS NPO the National Forest Foundation

-Can the Academy host a mini-webinar series based on Managing by Network?
+Can the Academy host a webinar mini-series based on Managing by Network?

 Yes.
 Managing by Network materials can be adapted into a short course series based on your needs.

-The Academy developed and presented Landscape Conservation Cooperatives Advanced Communication Training, a 6-part mini-webinar series based on elements of the Managing by Network curriculum, to strengthen the collaborative communication skills of LCC committee members.
+At the request of the USFWS, the Academy developed and presented Landscape Conservation Cooperatives Advanced Communication Training, a 6-part webinar mini-series based on elements of the Managing by Network curriculum, to strengthen the collaborative communication skills of LCC committee members.

-For a mini-webinar series, the Academy can support outreach, communications, registration, and evaluation, if desired.
+For a webinar mini-series, the Academy can support outreach, communications, registration, and evaluation, if desired.

 Course participants: representatives of federal agencies, nonprofits and tribes.

-Requested by: Academy alumni with LLC leadership responsibilities, USFWS NCTC training coordinator, USFWS Landscape Conservation Cooperatives program leads, and BLM NTC training coordinator.
+Requested by: Academy alumni with LLC leadership responsibilities, USFWS NCTC training coordinator, USFWS Landscape Conservation Cooperatives program leads, BLM NTC training coordinator, NPS alumni.